ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 3. Log some messages.
 You may choose which level the messages should be logged at.
 For example::

-    logger.info("This is some information")
+    logger.debug("This is debug information, not shown by default.") logger.info("This is some information")
     logger.warning("This is a warning")
     logger.error("This is an error")

+.. note:: To view log messages when using ``debug`` level of logging pass ``-vv`` when running autopilot.

 For more information on the various logging levels, see the `python documentation on Logger objects <http://docs.python.org/2/library/logging.html#logger-objects>`_.
 All messages logged in this way will be picked up by the autopilot test runner.
 This is a valuable tool when debugging failing tests.